Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: DEVICE DESIGN AND THEORY OF OPERATION

 \subsection{Device overview}

-Figure~\ref{fig:schematic}(a) depicts a schematic of the device.
-A capacatively-shunted flux qubit (CSFQ)~\cite{Yan2016} with independent $z-$ and $x-$flux tunability~\cite{Novikov2018} is inductively coupled to the QFP, which is in turn inductively coupled to a tunable resonator.
-The device was fabricated at MIT Lincoln Laboratory by patterning high-quality aluminum on a high-resistivity silicon substrate, and the qubit Josephson junctions are designed such that the qubit persistent current $I_p^{qub} \approx 170$ nA to maintain high coherence.
-The flux qubit $z-$loop is coupled to the QFP $z-$loop with a geometric mutual inductance, and the same is true of the QFP $z-$loop to tunable resonator RF SQUID loop coupling.
-Refer to Table~\ref{tab:device} in Appendix~\ref{sec:device parameters} for a detailed list of device parameters and to Appendix~\ref{sec:tres} for details about the tunable resonator.
+In Fig.~\ref{fig:schematic}(a) we depict a schematic of the device.
+A capacatively shunted flux qubit (CSFQ)~\cite{You2007, Yan2016} with independent $z-$ and $x-$flux tunability~\cite{Novikov2018} is inductively coupled to the QFP, which is in turn inductively coupled to a tunable resonator.
+The device was fabricated at MIT Lincoln Laboratory by patterning high-quality aluminum on a high-resistivity silicon substrate~\cite{Oliver2013}, and the qubit Josephson junctions are designed such that the qubit persistent current $I_p^{qub} \approx 170$ nA at the end of annealing to maintain high coherence.
+The flux qubit $z$ loop is coupled to the QFP $z$ loop with a geometric mutual inductance, and the same is true of the QFP $z$ loop to tunable resonator rf SQUID loop coupling.
+Each loop flux is controllable via an independent external bias line, supplied by a 1 GS/s arbitrary waveform generator (see Appendix~\ref{sec:fridge} for more wiring information).
+We refer the reader to Table~\ref{tab:device} in Appendix~\ref{sec:device} for a detailed list of device parameters and to Appendix~\ref{sec:tres} for details about the tunable resonator.

 In many ways, the QFP is a flux qubit with larger junction critical current.
-It, too, has $z-$ and $x-$flux controls that apply $\Phi^{qfp}_z$ and $\Phi^{qfp}_x$ (see Fig.~\ref{fig:schematic}(a)), respectively.
+It, too, has $z-$ and $x-$flux controls that apply $\Phi^{QFP}_z$ and $\Phi^{QFP}_x$ (see Fig.~\ref{fig:schematic}(a)), respectively.
 The larger critical currents and flux control allow the QFP to act as both tunable coupler and amplifier in this circuit.
-The effective $\beta_L$ of the QFP is tunable via its $x-$flux:
+The effective $\beta^{QFP}_L$ of the QFP, which sets the height of the barrier in the double-well potential, is tunable via its $x$ flux: